Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Maret 2026 14.37.32 UTC
+- WIB: Sabtu, 7 Maret 2026 15.45.49 UTC
-- WITA: Sabtu, 7 Maret 2026 15.37.32 UTC
+- WITA: Sabtu, 7 Maret 2026 16.45.49 UTC
-- WIT: Sabtu, 7 Maret 2026 16.37.32 UTC
+- WIT: Sabtu, 7 Maret 2026 17.45.49 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: friendship
+Kategori: motivational